-BYD has commenced deliveries of the Tang EV SUV and have set a sales target of 1,500 units in the country in 2021.
+BYD commenced deliveries of the Tang EV SUV in 2021 and is targeting sales of 1,500 units in the country within a few months.

 Which are the core competitors to the BYD Tang?

-The BYD Tang goes head-to-head with the Audi e-tron and Tesla Model Y.
+The BYD Tang EV goes head-to-head with the Audi e-tron and Tesla Model Y.